LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 #### 1.1.1 Non-text Content (A)

-Typically when I encounter small iFrames that look like ads they're typically an image with poor alt text but often with no alt text.
-The content in this iFrame is actual text, which is good.
 There is a very small DiscoverUni logo, which does have the alt text of "DiscoverUni", this could be slightly improved by appending the word "logo" to the alt text.

-#### 1.4.5 images of Text (AA)

-As banner-type iFrames are often an image of text, I'd sometimes write that up as often the same result can be achieved with CSS and HTML, which helps low vision users scale the content without pixelation or distortion.
-As I pointed out in the previous issue, the content here is actual text, so again, this is good.

 #### 1.4.6 Resize Text (AA)